Aliasing-Free Neural Audio Synthesis: Theoretical Background

 where $x$ is the input signal, $\hat{x}$ is the upsampled signal, $y$ is the output signal, $f(\cdot)$ is the activation function, $F_{N}$ is the Nyquist frequency which is the half of the sampling rate $F_{S}$, $\text{lowpass}(x, F_{N})$ represents low-pass filtering with a cut-off frequency of $F_{N}$, $\text{upsample}(x, c)$ and $\text{downsample}(x, c)$ denotes upsampling or downsampling the input signal by a factor of $c$.
 To effectively eliminate the aliased components, an oversampling factor of 4 or 8 is typically required~\cite{adaa-nonlinear}, which makes the signal excessively long and thus incompatible with deep learning applications due to GPU memory constraints.

 To avoid these issues, several more advanced anti-aliasing techniques have been proposed.
 For instance, a harmonic mixed model can be used for polynomial nonlinearities~\cite{harmonic-mixer}, or a non-linearity can be approximated using a filter bank model~\cite{filter-bank}.
 However, such methods are usually complex and limited to a few function types, excluding the widely used activations.
 Recently, a simple yet effective method called ADAA~\cite{adaa-nonlinear, adaa-origin, adaa-wavedigital, adaa-state, adaa-iir, adaa-rnn} has been proposed.
 Its main idea is to convert the discrete signal to a continuous one before applying the activation function.
 Since the signal is continuous, there are no sampling frequency constraints, and therefore, no aliasing artifacts.
-Such a signal can then be low-pass filtered to remove the extra frequency region and resampled back.
-Specifically, suppose we have a signal $x$ for continuous time $t \in [0, n]$:
+Such a signal can then be low-pass filtered to remove the extra frequencies and discretely sampled back.
+Namely, for continuous time $t \in [0, n]$ and a signal $x$, we have: